vmware-archive/hillview/docs/userManual.md

 32-bits) or to doubles.
 Boolean values are read as strings containing two values, "true" and "false".

-#### 2.3.9.
+#### 3.3.8.
 Reading data from Cassandra databases

+Hillview can read data from [Cassandra distributed databases](https://cassandra.apache.org/).
-Hillview instance is required to be running on each Cassandra node.
+For this purpose a Hillview worker should be deployed on each Cassandra node.
-Thus, Hillview must be deployed in a cluster mode with all Cassandra nodes listed as the workers in the config.json.
-Moreover, Hillview must have access to Cassandra's directories because each Hillview workers will directly read local Cassandra's SSTables.
+Moreover, Hillview must have read access to Cassandra's SSTables.
+Hillview assumes that no writes are in progress while reading the data from storage.

 The following menu allows the user to specify the data to load.